 When using SMPs to meet PWD’s Water Quality requirement, the applicant must use infiltrating SMPs, which allow water to soak into the ground rather than holding and releasing it.
 Infiltration is the main focus of the Stormwater Regulations, as these SMPs also filter out pollutants and thus are the most beneficial for improving water quality.
 Infiltration SMPs must be utilized unless it is demonstrated that they are not feasible due to poor soils, bedrock, soil contamination or other site constraints.
-PWD requires that the applicant provide documentation of these conditions and submit an infiltration waiver for review.
-Specific requirements for soil and infiltration testing, a waiver request form, and other related issues are discussed in Section 3.3.
+PWD requires that the applicant provide documentation of these conditions and request a waiver from the infiltration requirement via the Online Technical Worksheet.
+Specific requirements for soil and infiltration testing and other related issues are discussed in Section 3.3.

 Not All SMPs are Created Equal

-- Highest-preference SMPs are bioinfiltration and bioretention basins, porous pavement, and green roofs.
-Projects using only highest-preference SMPs are eligible for an Expedited PCSMP Review (Section 2.4) and may elect to postpone infiltration testing until construction or be exempt from testing.
+- Highest-preference SMPs are bioinfiltration and bioretention basins, permeable pavers, reinforced turf, and green roofs.
+Projects required to comply with Stormwater Regulations using only highest-preference SMPs are eligible for an Expedited PCSMP Review (Section 2.4) and may elect to postpone infiltration testing until construction or be exempt from testing.

-- Medium-preference SMPs (subsurface infiltration, cisterns, blue roofs, and ponds and wet basins) often provide fewer triple bottom line benefits and may not last as long as more highly-preferred SMPs.
+- Medium-preference SMPs (subsurface infiltration, cisterns, blue roofs, porous asphalt, porous concrete, and ponds and wet basins) often provide fewer triple bottom line benefits and may not last as long as more highly-preferred SMPs.